Packaging Machines for the Printing Industry

 Speed of packing, traceability and security of product are vital in the printing industry.
 If something goes wrong, you do not want to have to re-print thousands of leaflets or pulp large numbers of books that have the numbered pages in the wrong sequence.

-Investing in end-of-line packaging machinery in the printing industry helps aid with traceability of packed product and ensures that the packing of the printed matter is an efficient and cost effective process.
+Investing in end-of-line packaging machinery in the printing industry helps aid the traceability of packed product and ensures that the packing of the printed matter is an efficient and cost effective process.

 Traceability: Case Coder

-For example, when a high speed magazine printer discovered that some of his magazines had been assembled in wrong page number order, he was able to trace to the point where the sorting hoppers had been changed, identify which batches were affected, and as the outer boxes had been time stamped and batch coded, quickly able to identify the boxes with faulty products, offload & replace only the faulty items.
-The alternative would have been to open every box and look at every magazine on the 2 pallets already packed, before knowing what needed to be replaced.
+For example, when a high speed magazine printer discovered that some of his magazines had been assembled in the incorrect page number order, he was able to trace to the point where the sorting hoppers had been changed, identify which batches were affected, and as the outer boxes had been time stamped and batch coded, quickly able to identify the boxes with faulty products, then offload and replace only the faulty items.
+The alternative would have been to open every box and look at every magazine on the two pallets already packed, before knowing what needed to be replaced.
 Using a simple Microjet Case Coder saved this particular company a vast amount of time and cost.
-Not to say the embarrassment for delivering a magazine with its pages in the wrong order!
+Not to say the embarrassment of delivering a magazine with its pages in the wrong order!

 For example, a well know religious body ships leaflets to Africa for distribution by volunteers on bicycles.
-The packed boxes, weighing approx 20/25Kg, are subject to rough handling, and quite often are dropped from the cycles as the leaflets are delivered.
-During drop tests using a Legend Case Sealer and reinforced tape, the box was found to fail before the tape sealing the top & bottom of the box failed.
-Testament to the quality of the seal applied by the Case Sealer.
+The packed boxes, weighing approximately 20-25Kg, are subject to rough handling, and quite often are dropped from the cycles as the leaflets are delivered.
+During drop tests using a Legend Case Sealer and reinforced tape, the box was found to fail before the tape sealing the top & bottom of the box failed – testament to the quality of the seal applied by the Case Sealer.

 Security in Transit: Pallet Wrapping

-Once the printer matter has been placed in boxes, or shrink wrapped, for bulk shipments, the products will be palletised for shipping.
+Once the printed matter has been placed in boxes, or shrink wrapped, the products will be palletised for shipping.

 Securing a palletised load to a pallet with stretchwrap film is a simple yet economic method of reducing risk of damage in transit.
 A power pre-stretch Pallet Wrapper will stretch the pallet wrap film as it is applied to the load.
 Productivity gains of over 30% are not unusual when compared to hand wrapping.
-Using a Pallet Wrapper is also an environmentally sound way of wrapping a pallet.
-It generates much less waste that will ultimately end up as landfill.
+Using a Pallet Wrapper is also an environmentally sound way of wrapping a pallet, as it generates much less waste that will ultimately end up as landfill.